ttaubert/octoblog/source/_posts/2015-10-27-more-privacy-less-latency-improved-handshakes-in-tls-13.markdown

 of the communication, and send a `GET / HTTP/1.0`.
 The server, if able and willing to decrypt, responds with its default set of messages but can immediately answer with the contents of the requested resource.
-That handshake didn't need a single round-trip!
+That handshake didn't need a single round-trip! (well the client data)

+TODO: mention the static secret and the ephemeral secret after the finished message

 Now at first, this might seem very similar to session resumption and you might ask why one wouldn't merge these two mechanisms.
 The differences however are